OFDM (Orthogonal Frequency Division Multiplexing)

 OFDM disadvantages

-Whilst OFDM has been widely used, there are still a few disadvantages to its use which need to be addressed when considering its use.
+Whilst OFDM has been widely used, there are still a few disadvantages to its use which need to be considered.

 OFDM variants